djalbat/occam-grammar-utilities/README.md

   Y~ ::= "c" Y~ | "d" Y~ | ε ;
 ```

 One further point worth noting is that it is usual to show the left recursive definitions first.
 In practice, however, rules of the above form are just as likely and left recursive definitions should be eliminated regardless of where they appear.
-Again it is worth pointing out that theoretically the order of definitions in any rule should not matter or, to be more exact this time, the fact that the order of definitions does matter implies that the grammar is ambiguous, and should be corrected if possible.

 ### Eliminating implicit left recursion